NVIDIA/TensorRT-LLM/docs/README.md

 # Docs

-This directory contains the stuff for building static html documentations based on [sphinx](https://www.sphinx-doc.org/en/master/).
+This directory contains the stuff for building static HTML documentations based on [sphinx](https://www.sphinx-doc.org/en/master/).

 ## Build the docs